SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-react.md

 yarn add @sensenet/authentication-oidc-react
 ```

 After that you have to update the *configuration.js* file with the identity server url that is connected to your repository.
-For further details about the authentication and the identity server see the following documentation for the [tasks on server side](../content/guides/getting-started/how-to-authenticate-dotnet.md).
+For further details about authentication and the identity server see the following [documentation](../content/guides/getting-started/how-to-authenticate-dotnet.md).

 ```javascript
 export const repositoryUrl = <your sensenet repository>